ynashed/bionemo-fw-ea/docs/bionemo/index.md

 * Model training recipes that can be readily implemented on DGX compute infrastructure.
 * Logging with Tensorboard and Weights and Biases to monitor the model training process.

-## Prerequisites
-Please follow the instructions on the [pre-requisites documentation](./pre-reqs.md) page.

 ## BioNeMo Models: Overview